OpenMDAO/OpenMDAO-Framework/docs/arch-doc/concepts.rst

    N-squared View of Problem Formulation

-.. index:: pair: plug-in; view
+.. index:: pair: plugin; view
 .. index:: Sockets

-*Plug-in View*
+*Plugin View*
 ______________

-The figure below shows an example of a `plug-in view`_, which shows any Sockets existing in a particular :term:`Component`.
+The figure below shows an example of a `plugin view`_, which shows any Sockets existing in a particular :term:`Component`.
 A  :term:`Socket` is just a placeholder for an object within a :term:`Component` that has a name and  provides a particular  interface.
-In other words, it is a location for a plug-in within a Component.
+In other words, it is a location for a plugin within a Component.
 Because any object placed in a Socket must have the interface specified by the Socket, the enclosing Component will know how to interact with that object.
 Adding Sockets to a :term:`Component` class gives the :term:`Component` developer a way to allow a user to easily customize the behavior of a :term:`Component` at runtime simply by dragging and dropping objects onto the :term:`Component`.

-.. _`plug-in view`:
+.. _`plugin view`:

 .. figure:: ../generated_images/PluginView.png
    :align: center

-   Plug-in View of a Component
+   Plugin View of a Component

-Sockets for optional plug-in objects will be visually distinct from Sockets for mandatory plug-ins.
-For example, optional plug-ins could be displayed as boxes drawn with dotted lines, and  Sockets for mandatory plug-ins as dashed boxes.
+Sockets for optional plugin objects will be visually distinct from Sockets for mandatory plugins.
+For example, optional plugins could be displayed as boxes drawn with dotted lines, and  Sockets for mandatory plugins as dashed boxes.
-There are  also sockets allowing lists of plug-ins that share a common interface.
+There are  also sockets allowing lists of plugins that share a common interface.